 Organized Health Care Arrangement.
-VIVA HEALTH and the providers participating in the VIVA MEDICARE Me plan are part of an Organized Health Care Arrangement (referred to as an "OHCA").
-In an OHCA, VIVA HEALTH and the VIVA MEDICARE Me plan providers work jointly to ensure you are receiving necessary medical care in the most appropriate care setting.
-The arrangement enables the entities of the OHCA to better address your health care needs.
+VIVA HEALTH participates in an Organized Health Care Arrangement, referred to as an "OHCA," with some of our network providers.
+In an OHCA,

+VIVA HEALTH and the network providers work jointly to help coordinate the medically necessary care you need in the most appropriate care setting.
+This arrangement enables the entities of the OHCA to better address your health care needs.
 The entities of the OHCA may also share in the cost of your medical care and work together to assess the quality of the medical care you receive.
 Medical information about you will be shared among the entities participating in the OHCA for treatment, payment or health care operation purposes (described above) relating to the OHCA.